AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/create.md

 ---
-group: frontend-developer-guide
-title: Create a new layout
+title: Create a New Layout | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## Create a new page layout in custom theme
+# Create a new page layout in a custom theme

 When an existing page layout does not meet your requirements, create a new page layout.